BumbleBeeElegy/literary-quotes-api/docs/guides/set-up-testing-environment.md

 ### Check for common issues

 - Make sure all commands are typed correctly.
-- Check that you're in the correct directory for the forked GitHub repository: `<your path to the directory>/literary-quotes-api/api`.
+- Check that you're in the correct directory for the forked GitHub repository: `<path_to_your_GitHub_workspace>/literary-quotes-api/api`.
 - Make sure all required software components and dependencies are installed correctly.

 ### Check for conflicting processes using port 3000